ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 aggregation of reports will fail.
 This is guaranteed by the binding of the task ID (derived from the task configuration) to report shares provided by HPKE encryption.
-Furthermore, the presence of `taskprov` extension type in the report share means Aggregators that do not recognize Taskprov extension must abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
+Furthermore, the presence of `taskprov` extension type in the report share means Aggregators that do not recognize the Taskprov extension will abort with `invalidMessage`, as described in ({{Section 4.4.3 of !DAP}}).
 This prevents a malicious Author from provisioning a modified task to each party with other means, which can lead to compromised privacy guarantee in aggregate result.

 > OPEN ISSUE: What if the Collector and Aggregators don't agree on the task
 > configuration?
 Decryption should fail.